Tobacco and alcohol co-use among people with HIV (PWH) in Nairobi, Kenya

 Abstract

-Introduction.
-Although the majority of PWH in the world reside in sub-Saharan Africa, little is known about the syndemic of tobacco and alcohol use in that region.
+Introduction: Although the majority of people living with HIV (PWH) in the world reside in sub-Saharan Africa, little is known about the syndemic of tobacco and alcohol use among PWH in that region.
 The purpose of this study was to describe tobacco and alcohol co-use behaviors among PWH in Nairobi, Kenya.

-Methods.
-Between June–November 2021, 50 PWH with concurrent tobacco and alcohol use in Nairobi, Kenya were cross-sectionally assessed with a structured interview.
-Women were intentionally oversampled in order to constitute 50% of the participant group.
-Participants completed structured interviews by trained research assistants using standardized, culturally appropriate, tobacco use and alcohol use questionnaires.
+Methods: Between June and November 2021, 50 PWH with concurrent tobacco and alcohol use in Nairobi were assessed with a structured interview.
+Women were intentionally oversampled in order to constitute 50% of the group.
+Participants completed structured interviews administered by trained research assistants using standardized, culturally appropriate, tobacco and alcohol use questionnaires.

-Results.
-Fifty PWH completed the study.
-All participants identified as African with a mean age of 40.3 years.
-Half of the sample were men, half were women, and all participants were engaged in HIV care and were receiving antiretroviral therapy (ART).
-Mean cigarettes smoked per day was 8.2, and 57% percent reported moderate/high cigarette dependence.
+Results: Fifty PWH completed the study.
+All identified as African with a mean age of 40.3 years.
+All participants were engaged in HIV care and were receiving antiretroviral therapy (ART).
+Mean cigarettes smoked per day was 8.2, and 57% reported moderate/high cigarette dependence.
 The mean alcohol use disorder identification test (AUDIT) score was 18.6, and 84% reported drinking amounts in the hazardous range.
 Preferred alcoholic beverages were clear spirits (48%), beer (32%), and changaa (12%), a traditional home-brewed liquor made from millet, corn, or sorghum.
-Younger age, higher depression score, and higher anxiety score were significantly associated with higher AUDIT scores.
+Cigarette dependence was not significantly associated with higher AUDIT score in any of the two linear regression models that were tested.
+In Model 1 younger age (β = -0.37, p = 0.002) and higher depression score (β = 0.49, p = 0.02), and in Model 2, younger age (β = -0.31, p = 0.01) and higher anxiety score (β = 1.05, p = 0.003) were significantly associated with higher AUDIT scores.

 Published